 - While SFTP system may have logs, that are not user friendly, and do not always provide a definite record of all messages sent and received.
-Using an AS2 platform like the EIS cloud relay provides this auditing out of the box.
+Using an AS2 platform like QBridge from EIS, provides this auditing out of the box.

 SOAP (Simple Object Access Protocol) is a messaging standard in a similar way to AS2, however it encompasses a much large variety of configuration options.
 It is this variety which is the biggest downfall of SOAP, as many different vendors will implement a SOAP interface in different ways, making setup slower and more costly.
 In addition, the SOAP standard does not explicitly define a mechanism for async message acknowledgements.
 As such, while SOAP is often widely used within a single organisation, it is much less commonly used in business to business EDI solution.

 Ignoring encryption for a moment, AS2 can operate in 3 different modes.
 These are: